creifenscheid/cleanup_tools/Documentation/Introduction/Index.rst

 * history module to take a look on previous runs
 * toolbar to run services in dry-run mode
 * scheduler task
-* drawItem hook to run cleanFlexFormsService
+* preview renderer to run cleanFlexFormsService
 * afterDatabaseOperations hook to run cleanFlexFormsService

 Cleanup services are registered in typoscript.